 Background: This Strategic Initiative was first introduced by the City Commission in June, 2008 at a Strategic Planning Retreat.
 The Initiative was later adopted and added to the Strategic Plan on October 2, 2008.
+In October 2012, this initiative was reworded.

-- In FY 2009, staff worked with Gretchen Howard at the State Attorney's Office and many community stakeholders to better understand the "state of the union" for youth in Alachua County and to identify needs and make recommendations for youth programs.
-During the fiscal year, the Eastside Teen Zone provided programs for Gainesville youth, but funding for program continuation has not been identified and is set to expire in August 2009. - In FY 2010, the Juvenile Youth Program GAP Analysis was presented to Committee and the City Commission, showing youth program locations compared to schools, parks, bus routes and past juvenile crime incidents broken down by zip code.
+In FY 2009, staff worked with Gretchen Howard at the State Attorney's Office and many community stakeholders to better understand the "state of the union" for youth in Alachua County and to identify needs and make recommendations for youth programs.
+During the fiscal year, the Eastside Teen Zone provided programs for Gainesville youth, but funding for program continuation has not been identified and is set to expire in August 2009.

+In FY 2010, the Juvenile Youth Program GAP Analysis was presented to Committee and the City Commission, showing youth program locations compared to schools, parks, bus routes and past juvenile crime incidents broken down by zip code.
 Ongoing programs for youth were coordinated throughout the City, including a Mini HeatWave, 3 on 3 Basketball Series and three Operation Respect Yourself events.
 The Reickert House had a full summer program including the annual Boot Camp trip to Paris Island and the Girls 2 Young Ladies program.
 In addition, Alachua County was named one of the "100 Best Places for Youth to Live" by the America's Promise Foundation.

-In FY 2011, coordination between youth providers expanded this year to include new City sponsorship, jointly by GPD and PRCA, of the Pine Ridge Community Center and the Eastside Advocacy Group for Youth summer programs while continuing to support the Girls to Young Ladies and Phoenix Activity Center summer and year-round programs.
+- In FY 2011, coordination between youth providers expanded this year to include new City sponsorship, jointly by GPD and PRCA, of the Pine Ridge Community Center and the Eastside Advocacy Group for Youth summer programs while continuing to support the Girls to Young Ladies and Phoenix Activity Center summer and year-round programs.
 Also new this summer, GPD and PRCA supported two Teen Lounges at the City Recreation Centers in an effort to keep youth involved in positive activity with mentors and role models.
 The HeatWave Basketball program offered 280 teenagers an opportunity to play for 8 weeks, Monday through Thursday evenings at MLK while GPD provided School Resource Officers as support and mentors.
 In addition, three Operation Respect Yourself Friday Night Pool Parties provided fun, food and music for over 500 teens in a setting that nurtured relationships between police officers and other adult role models.
 Collaboration with the State Attorney's Office continued as juvenile crime rates dropped in 2010.
-Staff believes the above mentioned programs are having a positive impact.
+Staff believes the above mentioned programs are having a positive impact. - In FY 2012, GPD and PRCA continued the partnership with the State Attorney's Office that further documented another decline in juvenile crime, 5 years in a row, especially during the summer months which directly correlated to the positive impact of the Summer HeatWave program, the Teen Lounges, the Operation Respect Yourself Pool Parties, the Reickert House Summer Program, five summer camps at City recreation Centers plus continued support of the Eastside Advocacy Group for Youth Summer Camp, Pine Ridge Community Center Summer Camp and the Phoenix Activity Center Summer Program.
+Over 1,300 youth participated in the above mentioned summer programs resulting in the highest number of participants ever, another increase over the previous summer.
+In addition, the successful partnership between GPD, PRCA and the State Attorney's Office was highlighted as one of 200 education sessions presented at the National Recreation and Park Association Congress as a 'Best Practice" for effective partnerships for reducing juvenile crime and an article about the successful partnership was included in a new national publication on partnerships entitled "Unified We Play".